Current Environment: Production

 About half of the estimated 28,000 premature babies born each year in the United States have some degree of retinopathy of prematurity.
 The fact that it’s fairly common doesn’t make hearing the diagnosis any easier.
 But the more you know about ROP and your child’s eyes, the less stressful the experience is likely to be for you and your family.

-Think of your child’s eyes as a camera.
+To understand the parts of the eye, think of your child’s eyes as a camera.
 The front of the eye has the lens, which focuses on an image, and the pupil, which works like a camera shutter to control how much light enters the eye.
-At the back of the eye is the retina: Like film in the camera, this layer of nerve tissue is necessary to record the information that’s coming in and allow the brain to “develop” it into an image.
+At the back of the eye is the retina: Like film in the camera, this layer of nerve tissue is necessary to record the information that’s coming in, and images are transmitted through the optic nerve to the brain for interpretation of what the eye sees.

 To better understand your child’s condition, it helps to know the three most common ways doctors describe ROP: by zone, by stage and by the presence or absence of “plus disease.”

-• Plus disease means that the blood vessels themselves are abnormally twisted and enlarged.
-A finding of plus disease or its warning signs (known as pre-plus disease) is a serious one, and has become very important in helping doctors decide when treatment is needed.
+• Plus disease means that the blood vessels themselves are abnormally twisted and engorged.
+A finding of plus disease or its warning signs (known as pre-plus disease) means that the ROP is active and likely to continue to worsen.
+The presence of plus disease is a marker of ROP that is most likely to cause problems if left untreated.
+Doctors take the presence of plus disease, stage and zone of ROP into consideration when deciding when and which treatment is needed.

-Premature babies are the number-one risk group for retinopathy of prematurity.
-In general, the smaller and more premature the infant, the more likely he or she is to develop ROP, and the more likely to need treatment.
+We do know that very premature birth and low birth weight are the top risk factors for development of retinopathy of prematurity.
+In general, the smaller and more premature the infant, the more likely they are to develop ROP, and the more likely they are to need treatment.
+It is also known that ROP is an oxygen-driven disease, so that need for prolonged oxygen supplementation, and multiple medical problems with poor weight gain are also risk factors.

-Babies considered most at risk for ROP have:
+Babies considered most at risk for ROP, and who therefore undergo screening examinations, have:

 Other possible risk factors for ROP include: